 Best Practices for Avoiding and Responding to a Cyber-AttackPDF 2015 AAHOA Annual Convention & Trade Show

-In this session, David and Lara discussed recent major data breaches in the hospitality sector.
-They examined security threats for hoteliers both externally and internally, and reviewed legal requirements for protecting information as well as responding to breaches in order to mitigate damage.
-Most importantly, they explored how training employees on policies and procedures can significantly reduce the risk of attack.
+In this session, Lara discussed recent major data breaches in the hospitality sector.
+She examined security threats for hoteliers both externally and internally, and reviewed legal requirements for protecting information as well as responding to breaches in order to mitigate damage.
+Most importantly, She explored how training employees on policies and procedures can significantly reduce the risk of attack.
 Attendees walked away with practical tips regarding intrusion response planning in order to protect their databases, and in the process, their reputations.